malva-ot/nomo/nomo-id-structures.md

 ### 9.6 Comparison

-Asking whether two reference values are the same is defined to mean asking whether their fully expanded values are the same.
+Asking whether two references are the same is defined to mean asking whether their fully expanded values are the same.
 The answer may be false even if the literal strings of the respective reference values are the same, and may be true even if the literal strings of the respective reference values are not the same.

-All **invalid references** are non-comparable.
+All **invalid references** are non-comparable, even to themselves.
 When either or both operands of the `same` operator are an invalid reference, the result is always false, even if both operands are references with the same glyph set and the same literal string values.

+Implementations and evaluation contexts that allow comparing an instance of an invalid reference to itself should return false -- an invalid reference is not even the same as itself.

 ### 9.7 Limitations